Home

 Shipping container sizes

 Shipping container sizes as well as markings, specifications are to comply with international standards so that containers can be used as intermodal receptacles.
-Of course, there are always special containers which have length and width dimensions similar to those of ISO ones but have different heights and weights.
-Such non-standard boxes may not be intermodal worldwide.

 Among many sets of ISO container standards, ISO 668:1995 covers details about shipping container sizes and weights, which are summarized in the following table.
 It worth to noting that ISO 668:1995 also accepts in certain countries there are legal limitation to their overall height of vehicle and load (for example for rail/road service).